lazerblasters/lnl-web3-wallet-basics/README.md

 2. Validate Signed Message: Demonstrates how given the message & the signature the Ethereum address / Public Key can be derived which serves as a verification that the given user has control of the given wallet.
 This would typically take place on a server.
 3. Pay: Send Ether to another Ethereum address.

+Probably the best thing is to checkout the video of the lnl for a walk through.

 ## Dependencies & Useful Links

 - React: [https://reactjs.org/](https://reactjs.org/)